EZ-Robotics/EZ-Site/projects/2023-03-21-pure-pursuit/index.md

 }
 ```

-Mecanum drives that use the VRC wheels are slower when strafing then in forward / backward.
-Because of this, I knew I'd want a mode where the robot will go straight for most of the motion and then turn at the end to face the desired angle.
+Mecanum drives that use the VRC wheels are slower when strafing than in forward / backward.
+Because of this, I knew I'd want a mode where the robot would go straight for most of the motion and then turn at the end to face the desired angle.

 This piece of code was added to the above function.
 It modifies the target angle depending on how far away the robot is from the target position.
-If it's more then 12" away, the robot will go faster and face the target position.
+If it's more than 12" away, the robot will go faster and face the target position.
 Once the robot is within 12" of the target it'll start to rotate to the desired angle.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pIiadWcYlac?si=JW_q3pCaxF9RjtR2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ```cpp